Lucys Story

 This is the story of Ivana.
 At the age of forty-five, a woman undergoes genetic counselling after being diagnosed with breast cancer at thirty-three.

-Her sister died at twenty-seven from the same CA125 Ovarian diagnosis Cancer tests she had at twenty-five.
+Her sister died at twenty-seven from the same Ovarian diagnosis for a tumour she had at twenty-five.

-To date, no one has explained to Ivana the possibility that she may have a syndrome: the predisposition syndrome for hereditary breast and ovarian level cancer tests have linked to the BRCA1 and BRCA2 genes.
+To date, no one has explained to Ivana the possibility that she may have a syndrome: the predisposition syndrome for hereditary breast and ovarian level tumour have linked to the BRCA1 and BRCA2 genes.

-It is Ivana, who has two children, who tries with her resources to understand what to do for herself and her family who insistently asks for a Ovarian Type Cancer genetic visit, which finally arrives and, with it also the result of the HPV genetic test, but late, of a month compared to the second diagnosis of contralateral breast cancer at the age of forty-five… Years late compared to the HPV risk he took for his life and that of his family…
+It is Ivana, who has two children, who tries with her resources to understand what to do for herself and her family who insistently asks for an Ovarian Level Cancer genetic visit, which finally arrives and, with it also the result of the HPV genetic test, but late, of a month compared to the second diagnosis of contralateral breast cancer at the age of forty-five… Years late compared to the risk he took for his life and that of his family…

 This woman is called Ivanna…and Ivanna could be you!